 All of these vocations (and responsibilities) are hard.
 Harder than most people who don’t do them – or don’t do them well – can believe.
 And success at any of those things is subjective, fleeting, and always up for review.

-In the course of these human events, we fathers, husbands, musicians, designers, artists, and novelists have to ask ourselves why we keep doing it.
+In the course of these human events, we fathers, mothers, wives and husbands, musicians, designers, artists, and novelists have to ask ourselves why we keep doing it.
 Because it is fucking hard, a hard and thankless road for long stretches, miles upon miles, and many times during the journey it would be easier just to abandon the path and walk away.

 But we don’t.